brianjknight/Criminal-Database-Project/project_documents/design_document.md

    * Delete a record
 * Use at least one secondary index on the DDB table to run a query.
   * U7 retrieve records by state.
+  * U5 Updating the state for a person's criminal record.

 ### 4.2.
 Out of Scope